 3 A Finnish permanent establishment of a foreign entity is treated similarly to a Finnish entity in this respect.
-Specific rules apply with respect to the taxation of individuals employed by the government or other Finnish entities of public administration.
+Specific rules apply in respect of the taxation of individuals employed by the government or other Finnish entities of public administration.